diglet48/FOC-Stim/docs/focstim-v4-assembly.md

 TODO: print instructions.

-Install the M3 heatset inserts.
+Install the M3 heatset inserts in the battery sled.

 TOOD: image showing this assembly step.